LukeStassinopoulos/21JS/README.md

 -Dealer draws after player to better replicate real life 21
-(dealer stops drawing when reaching total of 17 or higher)
-- Displayed counter at all times of player total
--If player achieves 21 through blackjack or other means automatically stands
+(dealer stops drawing when reaching total of 17 or higher) -If player achieves 21 through blackjack or other means automatically stands
 -Renamed variables for easier understanding